Chapter 1: The Investigation: Kenneth Copeland, Creflo Dollar, Paula White, Benny Hinn, Joyce Meyer and Eddie Long|

 Additionally, contrary to what Ed Young would have us believe, there is absolutely no evidence that Mary, Martha and their brother Lazarus were particularly wealthy.
 Also, Joseph of Arimathea was a member of the Jewish Sanhedrin or council who had (probably in secret) become a disciple of Jesus.
 After Jesus' death he gathered up his courage and, probably at great risk to himself and his reputation, asked Pilate for Jesus' body that he and Nicodemus laid in his (Joseph's) tomb.

 The reason Lazarus and Joseph of Arimathea were even mentioned in the New Testament was because, like Joanna and Susanna who contributed to Jesus and the disciple's support out of their own money (Luke 8:2-3, was because they had a role, albeit limited, in the story of our Lord's time on earth.
-Their names come up in connection with how Jesus and the disciples survived from day to day, one of the many miracles Jesus performed, and where He was buried.
+Their names come up in connection with how Jesus and the disciples bought food etc., one of the many miracles Jesus performed, and where He was buried.
 These people were nowhere near main players in the Gospel accounts and never again mentioned after Jesus ascended into heaven.

 So the fact that these New Testament figures were wealthy means nothing at all.

 The fact is we do NOT believe clergy should live fairly modestly because some Catholic monastics have chosen to do so.
 Nor can we give credence to the idea that we should be very wealthy because Abraham, the Jewish kings, and a few of the supporting players of the New Testament were.
 The ones we have to look up to and follow the examples of can only be the main players in the New Testament - Jesus, His disciples and the early apostles.